X

 While the reasons for bleeding the injection pump can vary, the goal is always to eliminate air bubbles from the fuel system and ensure the engine receives a steady supply of clean and well-pressurized fuel.

 So, a refurbished fuel pump may cost you a lot less compared to a new one and give you just as good results.
-At Goldfarb & Associates, you can choose from many manufacturers, and our team of experts will help you find the best component for your engine.
+At Goldfarb & Associates, you can choose a fuel injection pump from many manufacturers, and our team of experts will help you find the best component for your engine.

 Here are all the ways for how air can enter the fuel system: